aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 **Latvian name:** Nogāzes vidējais vērsuma virziens analīzes šūnā (1 ha)

 **Procedure:** Derived from the [Terrain products](#Ch05.01).
-Processed with the workflow `egvtools::input2egv()`.
-To protect against possible data loss at edge cells, inverse distance weighted (power = 2) gap filling is implemented.
-Finally, the layer is standardised by subtracting the arithmetic mean and dividing by root mean squared error.
+Processed using the workflow `egvtools::input2egv()`.
+Inverse distance weighted (power = 2) gap filling is implemented to protect against potential data loss at edge cells.
+Finally, the layer is standardised by subtracting the arithmetic mean and dividing by the root mean squared error.

 ``` r